WP Engine vs Flywheel – Which is the Best Managed WordPress Host?

 Now that automatic plugin and theme updates are a part of the core WordPress software, having your host provide this service isn’t as much of a big deal as it once was.

-Even so, its was surprising to see that neither Flywheel nor WP Engine offer automatic updates as standard.
+Even so, it’s surprising to see neither Flywheel nor WP Engine offer automatic updates as standard.

 Instead, you can opt to add this to your account for an extra monthly fee.

 Even though automatic updates are now a free feature of WordPress, there are some extra benefits to enabling the Smart Plugin Manager add-on from WP Engine or the Managed Plugin Updates service from Flywheel.

 The main benefit is they use visual regression testing to compare how your site looks before and after an automatic update has been performed.
 If an issue is detected, your site will revert to the backup that was automatically taken just before the update was initiated.
 A member of the support teams will also be notified and will investigate what happened.